mshirk3/Angular_PHP_Lighting_Incentives_Search/README.md

- Angular Lighting Incentives Search - Versions A, B and C
+ Angular Lighting Incentives Search - Latest Version is Angular_SearchC.html

 This includes 3 versions of my Lighting Incentives Search page using AngularJS, PHP and MySQL.
 The most recent version is Angular_searchc.html.